Robert Cutler Hinckley: Early life

 Hinckley was born in Northampton, Massachusetts on April 3, 1853.
 He was the son of Samuel Lyman Hinckley and Anne Cutler (née Parker) Hinckley (1813–1898).
 His paternal grandparents were Jonathan Huntington Lyman and Sophia (née Hinckley) Lyman.
 His maternal grandparents were Samuel Dunn Parker and Elizabeth (née Mason) Parker, the daughter of U.S. Senator Jonathan Mason.
 His aunt, Sally Outram Lyman, was married to agricultural writer Richard Lamb Allen.

 Career

 As a teen, he was taken by his parents to Paris for formal training in art, graduating from the École des Beaux-Arts.
 In his twenty years there, he trained from 1864 to 1884 under master portraitist Charles Auguste Emile Durand, alongside John Singer Sargent.

 Of his more than 350 paintings, his most famous is The First Operation with Ether.
-Begun in Paris in 1882, it depicts the first successful public demonstration of ether anesthesia; it is now on display at Harvard's Francis A. Countway Library of Medicine.
+Begun in Paris in 1882, it depicts the first successful public demonstration of ether anesthesia; it is now on display at UMass Chan Medical School's Lamar Soutter library.

 He was also known for his mammoth historical painting, Alexander at Persepolis, completed at the Salon in 1882.
 His work was described thusly: